 Your local Nordonia Hills Branch Library is a great place for education, entertainment, and information.
 We are here for your information and leisure needs.

 Check out all we have to offer, and make Nordonia Hills Branch Library your regular, economical information stop in 2014 – and every year.
 Your local 72,000-item collection awaits you!

 Our friendly, skilled staff includes a branch manager who is an adult sevices librarian, a children’s librarian, a second adult services librarian, a young adult librarian, public service assistants, and student assistants.

 Nordonia Hills is part of SearchOhio and also OHIOLINK.

-This collaborative effort to share library materials is comprised of 19 public library systems in Ohio, plus the latest addition of the collections from most colleges throughout the Buckeye State.
+This collaborative effort to share library materials is comprised of over 30 public library systems in Ohio, plus the latest addition of the collections from most colleges throughout the Buckeye State.

 The current 12,000 square foot library building was opened in the summer of 1999.
-Current library statistics show that Nordonia Hills Branch circulated 256,613 items in 2011, and houses a collection of 72,070 items, and has 21,489 registered borrowers.
+Current library statistics show that Nordonia Hills Branch circulated 417,099 items in 2013, houses a collection of 72,070 items,and has 21,489 registered borrowers.